Choosing Private Hearing Aids

 Choosing private hearing aids can be a daunting task.
 At ‘The Hearing Space’ in Leeds, we aim to offer you an exceptional service.
 Our practice is built on years of experience providing audiology services, both as an NHS Clinical Audiologist and subsequently training students in Audiology.
-Seeing what works and what doesn’t has allowed for a considered approach when it comes to guiding clients on their path to better hearing.
+Seeing what works and what doesn’t has enabled a considered approach when guiding clients on their path to improved hearing.

-We know that hearing technology, although remarkeable, is not enough by itself to get the most from your useable hearing.
+We know that hearing technology, although remarkable, is not enough by itself to get the most from your usable hearing.
 That is why we focus on more than your ears and the latest hearing devices.
-We know that choosing private hearing aids is more of a process than an immediate decision.
+We understand that selecting private hearing aids is a more complex process than a simple decision.

-This is why we not only carry out detailed and accurate hearing tests, but take the time to carefully explore your listening and lifestyle needs, and any worries you may have about investing in your hearing.
-There are a range of different hearing device styles available, from almost invisible devices to the more traditional hearing devices which sit behind the ears.
+This is why we not only conduct detailed and accurate hearing tests but also take the time to carefully assess your listening and lifestyle needs, as well as address any concerns you may have about investing in your hearing.
+There is a range of different hearing device styles available, from almost invisible devices to the more traditional hearing devices which sit behind the ears.

-In this blog, we will explore how hearing aids work, additional functionality avialable, why lifestyle is important to consider and why the relationship with your audiologist is crucial.
+In this blog, we will explore how hearing aids work, additional functionality available, why lifestyle is essential to consider and why the relationship with your audiologist is crucial.
 If you would like to test your hearing at home, click on ‘Online hearing test’

 How hearing devices work

-Modern hearing aids can communicate with each other if part of a pair, can communicate with mobile phones and computers and can connect to a range of other devices which all make listening easier.
+Modern hearing aids can communicate with each other when part of a pair, can connect to mobile phones and computers, and can interface with a range of different devices, all of which make listening easier.
 Imagine sitting at home, listening to your favourite music, streamed directly into your hearing aids.
-Your phone rings, you take the call, hands-free with your hearing aids acting as your phone without the need to even touch your phone.
+Your phone rings, and you take the call, hands-free, with your hearing aids acting as your phone, eliminating the need even to touch your device.
 The call ends, and you decide to watch the news on TV.
 Again, the sound is streamed directly into your hearing devices.

-To get additional features inside the devices requires more physical space and thus smaller devices (usually inside the ear) will not have all the features that bigger devices (outside the ear) may have.
+To incorporate additional features into devices requires more physical space.
+Consequently, smaller devices (typically worn inside the ear) may not have all the features that larger devices (usually worn outside the ear) may have.
 That said, as technology improves, more and more features are becoming available, even in the smallest hearing aids.

 Factors to consider

 Type and degree or level of hearing loss.
 Hearing problems are different for everyone.
-Is the loss conductive, sensori-neural or a combination of both.
+Is the loss conductive, sensori-neural or a combination of both?
 See (Describing Hearing Loss) for further discussion.
-The level of hearing loss, often known as the degree of loss can be from mild, moderate, severe to profound.
-These factors will in some cases, limit th options of devices that you can use.
+The level of hearing loss, often known as the degree of loss, can be from mild, moderate, severe to profound.
+These factors will, in some cases, limit the options of devices that you can use.

 Hearing aid styles (device options)